lumiran/MCMCandKL_divergence_for_GMM/readme.md

-This is for generate a Gauss distribution and GMM distribution by MCMC.
+This is for

+* generate a Gauss distribution and GMM distribution by MCMC.

-calculate the KL_divergence between two Gauss using MCMC and using the belowing equation analytically.
+* calculate the KL_divergence between two Gauss using MCMC and using the belowing equation analytically.

-$KL(p,q) = \frac{1}{2}$
+$KL(p,q) =$

+* calculate the KL_divergence between a Gauss and a GMM using MCMC

+* calculate the KL_divergence betwwn two GMM